This article covers:

 This approach will help guarantee that everyone is on the same page concerning what they’re attempting to achieve.

 Make sure you establish measurable objectives along the road to keep track of your development.

 Product management is all about making frequent changes and adjusting as needed; if you can’t measure your success, you won’t do it well.

 The next step is to maintain your product roadmap accessible to all team members.
-One approach to accomplish this is to post a publically viewable product road map.
+One approach to accomplish this is to post a publicly viewable product roadmap.

 Product Managers may use publicly available product roadmaps to ensure that everyone on the team understands where the product is going and what planning tools and tactics are employed.

 The next step is to prioritize and manage tasks effectively.
 Product managers often juggle many balls, from developing new products and features to collecting customer feedback to meeting deadlines.

 It’s essential to have a system to help you stay organized and on top of everything.

 Effectively managing tasks will help ensure that essential items don’t get overlooked and that employees are accountable for their work.